-2023 HK\$'000 2022 HK\$'000
+2024 HK\$'000 2023 HK\$'000

+Current tax:

-Current tax: Hong Kong Profits Tax Under-provision (over-provision) in prior years Deferred taxation (note 28) 64 7 (48) 1,515 (20) 93
+Hong Kong Profits Tax Under-provision in prior years 69 64 7

+Deferred taxation (note 28) (6) (48)

-23 1,588
+63 23

 Under the two-tiered profits tax rates regime, the first HK\$2 million of assessable profits of qualifying corporation will be taxed at 8.25%, and assessable profits above HK\$2 million will be taxed at 16.5%.
-For the years ended 31 March 2023 and 2022, Hong Kong Profits Tax of the qualified entity of the Group is calculated in accordance with the two-tiered profits tax rates regime.
+For the years ended 31 March 2024 and 2023, Hong Kong Profits Tax of the qualified entity of the Group is calculated in accordance with the two-tiered profits tax rates regime.
 The profits of other Group entities in Hong Kong not qualifying for the two-tiered profits tax rates regime will continue to be taxed at the flat rate of 16.5%.

-Macau Complementary Income Tax is calculated at 12% of the estimated assessable profits for the years ended 31 March 2023 and 2022.

-No Macau Complementary Income Tax has been provided since there were no assessable profits generated for the years ended 31 March 2023 and 2022.
+Macau Complementary Income Tax is calculated at 12% of the estimated assessable profits for the years ended 31 March 2024 and 2023.
+No Macau Complementary Income Tax has been provided since there were no assessable profits generated for the years ended 31 March 2024 and 2023.

-Pursuant to the laws and regulations of the Cayman Islands and the British Virgin Islands (the "BVI"), the Group is not subject to any income tax in the Cayman Islands or the BVI for the years ended 31 March 2023 and 2022.
+Pursuant to the laws and regulations of the Cayman Islands and the British Virgin Islands (the "BVI"), the Group is not subject to any income tax in the Cayman Islands or the BVI for the years ended 31 March 2024 and 2023.